-

 It was a grab-bag week, so this is a grab-bag post.
 Cold cold weather is rolling in and back, in and back, and I’ve been scrambling to get this ‘n’ that done as time and weather permitted.
 Now it’s urgent for me to figure out the priorities for any action that involves digging into the ground.
 I say priorities, because I’m afraid I’ve reached Triage Day.
 Today.
 Continue reading

-Tagged bearded iris, cleanup, geranium, mice, mulch, peppermint oil, raised beds, Siberian iris, yard waste
+Tagged bearded iris, cleanup, fall, garden tasks, geranium, mice, mulch, peppermint oil, pests and problems, raised beds, Siberian iris, soil, yard waste

 6 Comments